-I'm currently looking for work and internships, but I worked on some pretty cool projects whilst doing my journalism BA.
 One of them was the production of a short film, documenting the progress of participants from the Refugee Journalism Project.
 The project aims to help and support journalist refugees to re-establish their careers in the UK.
 The documentary was screened at LCC in March 2017.

 The people I’ve met, the incredible facilities and the constant push we received from our tutors.

 To be confident with themselves.
 If they got into LCC it was for good reason; they should always be willing to push the boundaries.

 A notebook, pen, social media.